GlareDB/glaredb/docs/exp-store.md

      other partitions.
 2. Get next partition id to use from the meta file.
 3. Split and write out files.
-4. Allocate an empty delta file for the new parition, and clear the delta file for the partition that was just split.
+4. Allocate an empty delta file for the new partition, and clear the delta file for the partition that was just split.
 5. Write new primary key ranges to meta file.
 6. Release locks.